F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 This means that HW crypto device/s must be bound to a DPDK driver or a SW crypto device/s (virtual crypto PMD) must be created (using --vdev).

-To run the application in linuxapp environment with 2 lcores, 2 ports and 2 crypto devices, issue the command:
+To run the application in linux environment with 2 lcores, 2 ports and 2 crypto devices, issue the command:

 .. code-block:: console